burrsutter/docker_mysql_tutorial/readme.md

     ![Alt text](/screenshots/mysql_sample_ds_xml.png?raw=true "mysql-sample-ds.xml")

     > Now, this is where a lot of the magic happens.
 This file when found in Wildfly's standalone\deployments directory will configure a Datasource inside of Wildfly.
 You should notice that the JNDI name of "MySQLSampleDS" matches what you have in the persistence.xml.
-The user and password for MySQL were setup back with the `docker run` command in step 3.
+The hosname, user and password for MySQL were setup back with the `docker run` command in step 3.

     ````
-    <connection-url>jdbc:mysql://mydatabaseserver:3306/sample</connection-url>
+    <connection-url>jdbc:mysql://mysqldb:3306/sample</connection-url>
     <driver>mysql-connector-java-5.1.31-bin.jar_com.mysql.jdbc.Driver_5_1</driver>
     <security>
       <user-name>mysql</user-name>